tony-507/analyzer/src/worker/README.md

 ## Working Principle

 In principle, a worker starts all plugins, then keeps sending dummy input to plugins that handle inputs.
 Those plugins would then send POST requests to worker for further action.

+## Notes

+The graph for the worker employs pointers for resource saving and efficient callback, so one needs to be careful of dangling pointers when using the worker.